Donate or Volunteer

-You may have other skills that you can contribute e.g. management, publicity, media liaison, computer skills, event management or volunteer driving to take members of our team out to visit clients.
+You may have some other skill, ability or professional expertise which you could contribute (management, publicity, legal knowledge, clinical knowledge, communications, media liaison, computer skills, event organising or driving to take members of our team out to visit clients).

 We like to create roles around people’s individual qualities and experience, so if you feel that you have something specific to contribute, please let us know.